 I stand at this exposed point of land, watching the sunset over the Manitou Islands.
-Directly in front of me is Fox Island and to the northeast I can make out the smokestacks of Charlevoix.
+Directly in front of me is Fox Island.
+To the northeast, I can make out the smokestacks of Charlevoix.
 I can see why the lighthouse is here—the wind-whipped water looks like it could toss a ship.
 I think of the sailors’ mantra: Red sky at night, sailor’s delight.
 Red sky at morning, sailor’s warning.
 I hope that’s a good omen for me tonight.

-Peter Neilson Broder was just 9 years old when he left the maze of cobblestone streets and red-roofed houses of his seafaring hometown of Dragør, Denmark.
-The town sits eight miles from Copenhagen on the Oresund, the strait that separates Denmark from Sweden and that connects the North Sea with the Baltic Sea.
-The young Peter was sent to be a cabin boy on a ship.
+Peter was just 9 years old when he left the maze of cobblestone streets and red-roofed houses of his seafaring hometown of Dragør, Denmark.
+The town sits eight miles from Copenhagen on the Oresund, the strait that separates Denmark from Sweden and connects the North Sea with the Baltic Sea.
+Young Peter was sent to be a cabin boy on a ship.
 He came by boat three times to the United States as he grew up a sailor.
 Each time, before the ship got to port in New York, the shipmaster locked him up so they could keep him to work on the return voyage.
 This happened twice.
 The third time he jumped overboard as the boat approached New York and swam for shore as fast as he could.
-In his 20’s he shortened his name to Peter Nelson and became the captain on his own whaling boat that plied the waters of Iceland and Greenland.
-He wore a gold hoop earring, as was tradition for seamen.

 —The Morning Record, Sunday, December 10, 1899

 Perry Hannah, partner Albert Tracy Lay, and James Morgan purchased Boardman Mill and 200 acres of land.
 Perry Hannah and Albert Lay built a large, new mill, and began to map out Traverse City.